zlepper/global-bus/docs/readme.md

 ## How?
 The messages are defined in the Google Protobuf format, thus allowing them to be both created and read by different runtimes.

+# Contributing

+## Project structure

+[docs](docs/): Contains all documentation for the project.
+[lib](lib/): Contains the shared library code used by all Global Bus runtimes.
+[samples](samples/): Contains sample in each language in the main repository
+[scripts](scripts/): Contains scripts for doing different things in the repository
+[include](include/): Various external files used by this project, but not changed by it. e.g., the main google protobuf base files.